Can I Sue Workers’ Comp for Pain and Suffering?

 There are a number of ways employees can suffer workplace injuries.
 Common claims made against third parties are:

-• Equipment malfunctions: If you are injured by a faulty piece of equipment at your workplace, a claim can be made against the manufacturer of the equipment for product .
+• Equipment malfunctions: If you are injured by a faulty piece of equipment at your workplace, a claim can be made against the manufacturer of the equipment for .

 • Car/truck accidents: If you drive for a living, or are driving for a work-related task and are involved in a car accident, you may file a third-party claim against the negligent driver who caused the accident.